gudiseyh/gudiseyh.github.io/README.md

 ## Non-technical requirements

-I have added bootstrap cdn in the HTML page and used bootstrap classes to style the elements on the page quickly.
-This has helped me achieve a clean and professional design without having to write extensive CSS code.
-Below are the CDN links for bootstrap and the icons used in the project.
+I've incorporated Bootstrap CDN into my HTML page and leveraged Bootstrap classes to swiftly style the elements on the page.
+This approach has enabled me to attain a polished and professional design without the need for extensive CSS coding.
+Below, you'll find the CDN links for Bootstrap and the icons utilized in the project.

 ```JS
   <link